whoamipodcast/whoamipodcast.github.io/_posts/2020-01-31-What-Has-Religion-Done-For-Me-Lately.md

 comments: true
 ---
 <p><b>William:</b> Welcome back, everyone.
-We are still Stephen and William, and today we are talking about religion.
+We are still Steven and William, and today we are talking about religion.
 We noticed in past episodes that mentions of God and faith have come up from time